kaysudheera/NSS_Mirai_Dataset/README.md

 # NSS_Mirai_Dataset
 This dataset is captured from a Mirai type botnet attack on an emulated IoT network in OpenStack.
+Experimental setup can be found in setup.pdf.

 - NSS_Mirai_Dataset/dataset_1/for_fim/ : alerts coded into a FIM ready format (for both with subnet and without subnet cases)